HTTPArchive/almanac.httparchive.org/src/content/en/2024/sustainability.md

 - Load Balancing: By distributing traffic across multiple servers, CDNs can help prevent server overload, potentially reducing energy consumption during traffic spikes.
 - Edge Computing: Many modern CDNs offer edge computing capabilities, allowing for data processing closer to the end-user, which can further reduce energy consumption.

-For a deeper dive into CDNs, check out our comprehensive  <a hreflang="en" href="https://developer.chrome.com/docs/devtools/coverage">CDN chapter</a>.
+For a deeper dive into CDNs, check out our comprehensive [CDN](./cdn) chapter.

 For further information, refer to:
 - <a href="#wsg">The WSG 1.0 - SC 4.10</a>.